 School hours must be respected.
 For educational reasons the schedules given at the beginning of each semester may be changed within the following ranges: 8:30-18:20.
 Therefore, students must be available during these times.
-Schooling takes a priority over all other activities.
+Schooling takes priority over all other activities.

-2. Tardiness: Every student has the duty to be on time.
+2. Tardiness: Every student must be on time.

-When the first bell rings, students should be in their class, in the library or in study hall.
+When the first bell rings, students should be in their class, in the library, or study hall.